-Thrills of all kinds can be found on Netflix (although no, we’re not talking about 365 DNI in this instance).
+Thrills of all kinds can be found on Netflix.
 Steve Newall narrows down their thriller offerings to the top 20, streaming now.

 “Look at me.
 I’m the captain now,” declared Barkhad Abdi in his stunning debut role, facing off against all-timer Tom Hanks in this tense real-life tale of a ship hijacking.
 Hanks plays Richard Phillips, trying desperately to keep everyone alive as the situation off the Somali coast becomes increasingly charged, another nailbiter from director Paul Greengrass (United 93, The Bourne Supremacy).